 The flu season is most common during October through March of the following year and many walk-in clinics already have the recommended vaccines as do state health departments.
 The CDC says the flu and where it will be most wide-spread varies from flu season to flu season so it’s hard to predict the states that will be hit hardest by the flu this year.
 For example, in the 2010 season, Texas, Louisiana, Tennessee, Mississippi and Alabama were all hit hard by the flu.

 Family care physicians can best tell you if your state is seeing high flu levels, however, those who fall in the high-risk group should always get vaccinated.
 These include the elderly (65 and older), school-aged children, pregnant women and those with heart or kidney disease.
 People with diabetes or those with asthma should also receive the influenza vaccine.
 If you’re unsure if you fall in a high-risk category, ask a professional.

-While it is best to get a flu shot early in the season (before the end of October) at your doctors or local retail clinic, if you or a family memeber experience flu symptoms, do a web search for “urgent care near me” and find the closest walk-in clinic to get checked out.
+While it is best to get the flu shot early in the season (before the end of October) at your doctors or local retail clinic, if you or a family member experience flu symptoms, do a web search for “urgent care near me” and find the closest walk-in clinic to get checked out.